 This paper introduces PPT, an effort toward large-scale 3D representation learning with a novel 3D multi-dataset synergistic training setting.
 We identify the negative transfer issue and present a unified framework that addresses this problem with the proposed Prompt-driven Normalization and Language-guided Categorical Alignment, delivering consistent and significant performance gains.

-We discuss the \textit{limitations and broader impacts} as follows: \begin{itemize}[leftmargin=5mm, itemsep=0mm, topsep=-1mm, partopsep=-1mm] \item \textit{Module design.} As a preliminary work in multi-dataset pre-training in the 3D domain, this paper first verifies the effectiveness of this setting and enables the possibility for large-scale 3D representation learning.
+We discuss \textit{limitations and broader impacts} as follows: \begin{itemize}[leftmargin=5mm, itemsep=0mm, topsep=-1mm, partopsep=-1mm] \item \textit{Module design.} As a preliminary work in 3D multi-dataset pre-training, this paper first verifies the effectiveness of this setting and opens doors for large-scale 3D representation learning.
 Yet current explorations are still restricted to a limited scope and the designs could be sub-optimal, thus further study on more advanced techniques is necessary.
 For example, one could verify the effectiveness of this framework when combined with more advanced unsupervised pre-training methods and explore more effective prompting techniques. \item \textit{Data domain.} Our study demonstrates the potential benefit of simultaneously utilizing both synthetic and real point cloud data.
 It would be exciting to see this ability extended to more specific scenarios in different domains, \eg, jointly learning from both indoor and outdoor scenes. \item \textit{Multi-task training.} Our current formulation only considers one pre-training task.
-Upon that, as it has shown the ability to achieve superior results across datasets with a single model, a promising direction is to enable multi-task training for 3D scene understanding with a unified framework. \item \textit{Model capacity.} Our framework breaks the scale limit of point cloud data that a single model can train on, which poses new challenges to the model capacity.
-Future work may focus on designing larger 3D backbones to meet the demands of the increased data scale.
-As demonstrated in the Appendix, our method enables the model to process data at a much larger scale, and it no longer shows signs of overfitting as that on a single dataset.
-However, this phenomenon may indicate underfitting, which further emphasizes the need for larger capacities for 3D models. \end{itemize}
+Upon that, as it has shown the ability to achieve superior results across datasets with a single model, a promising direction is to enable multi-task training for 3D scene understanding with a unified framework. \end{itemize}